 The Vancouver Christmas Tree Lighting ceremony starts at 6pm on Friday the 1st of December 2023 and includes an appearance of delightful and very believable Father Christmas and live musical performances covering classic Christmas hits.

 Not only is the Vancouver Christmas Tree Lighting ceremony free to attend but they also serve free hot chocolates at the event!

 Bright Nights is the free Christmas lights display hosted within Stanley Park by Vancouver Board of Park and Recreation and BC Professional Fire Fighters’ Burn Fund since 1997.

-Bright Nights is free in Stanley Park daily from 4pm to 10pm and runs from Thursday 1st December – Sunday 1st January 2022.
-The only days it is closed for 2022 is December 5th, 6th and 25th.
+Bright Nights is free in Stanley Park daily from 4pm to 10pm and runs from November 30th – 1st January 2024.
+The only days it is closed is Christmas Day.